 - Use Safety Goggles: Protect your eyes from dust with safety goggles.

-- Wear Gloves: Protect your hands from irritation by wearing gloves, especially if you’re using rough sandpaper.
+- Wear gloves to protect your hands from irritation, especially if you’re using rough sandpaper.

 - Ventilate the Room: Keep windows open and use fans to ensure good airflow and reduce dust buildup.

-Start by using coarse grit sandpaper to remove any large imperfections, ridges, or excess plaster from the wall.
+Use coarse grit sandpaper to remove large imperfections, ridges, or excess plaster from the wall.

 Steps: